FavourDaniel/technical-writing-task/Assignment.md

 ## Introduction

-As teams work remotely, it is important that

-It lets you track and manage changes made to files and folders
+Every basic fundamental skill a developer should have is the knowledge of Git and GitHub.
+The two tools provide a lot of benefits for organizations and individuals in the sense that everyone can contribute to a project from anyhwere.
+In this article, we would see how this two tools have made developers life simple and easy.

 ## What is Github?
-GitHub is an open source
+GitHub is an open source cloud-based Git repository hosting service.
 GitHub makes it possible for developers anyhwere in the world to make contributions to a project, and has been a major factor for remote work as well.
 It helps in sustaining consistency and visibility.

 ## Why GitHub?
+GiHub has many advantages hence why it has been widely adopted.
+- Collaboration: It helps to create seamless collaboration across teams in managing and tracking changes to a project, that way every memeber of the teams is up to date with the latest changes
+- Backup of files: GitHub helps to prevent situations when your local computer has been tampered with and you accidentally lose all your files.
+Hosting projects in an online repository helps for easy retrieval at any time.

 ## Git vs GitHub
-Git is a version control tool which is employed to record changes made to files by keeping a track of modifications done to the code.
-It helps to ensure all team meneers are working on the latest version of the file.
-Git is a major factor in collaboration as it allows different people to work together on a project.
+Git is a version control system which is employed to record changes made to files by keeping a track of modifications done to the code.
+It helps to ensure all team members are working on the latest version of the file.
+It allows different people to work together on a project from their local machine.

 GitHub on the other hand is a Git repository hosting service.
-This hleps teams
+It hosts projects which have been worked on already from your local machine.
+This allows collaborators to see the latest version of that projects and clone a copy of it to their local machine at any point in time.

 ## How to clone
 In order to make changes to codes, folders or file, you need to have a copy of the repository where all the files are stored in on your local computer.
 Assuming you just started working as a developer in a new company, you obviously do not have the files required for your work.
 All of these files would be stored in a repository which allows you to have access to it from anywhere.
 With GitHub you can easily clone the repository needed for your work to your local computer, make changes to the project, make a pull request for teammates to see and approve your work and then it gets merged.
 We would be focusing on cloning a repository for now.